On the Performance of Dual-Antenna Repeater Assisted Bi-Static MIMO ISAC: Signalling Scheme

-The direct (amplified) interference due to the repeater, i.e., $\bbr{\nu\btr\btt^{T}\vx[\tau]}$, is incorporated as a part of the clutter.
-However, the composite channel can be pre-estimated (in \gls{los}, it can even be fully characterized by \glspl{aoa} and \gls{aod}) to cancel this interference, similar to inter-\gls{bs} interference.\footnote{This can also be cancelled by chosing the precoder for target $\bpr{\vI_{\Nt}- \frac{1}{\snorm{\btt}}\btt^{*}\btt^{T}}\att,$ leading to the direct link interference $\nu\btr\btt^{T}\vp_{\mttT}=0$, where $\vp_{\mttT}$ is the precoder intended for the target.} The resulting $\dot{\vC}\approx\vC$ encases the effects of environmental scatterers.
-Later, with~\eqref{eq: target_model}, we will develop the target detection framework.
+The direct (amplified) interference due to the repeater, i.e., $\bbr{\nu\btr\btt^{T}\vx[\tau]}$, is incorporated as a part of the clutter. {However, the composite channel can be pre-estimated (in \gls{los}, it can even be fully characterized by \glspl{aoa} and \glspl{aod}) to cancel this interference, similar to inter-\gls{bs} interference.\footnote{This can also be cancelled by {choosing} the precoder for target $\bpr{\vI_{\Nt}- \frac{1}{\snorm{\btt}}\btt^{*}\btt^{T}}\att,$ leading to the direct link interference $\nu\btr\btt^{T}\vp_{\mttT}=0$, where $\vp_{\mttT}$ is the precoder intended for the target.
+Although it is not necessary for the subsequent analyses.} The resulting $\dot{\vC}\approx\vC$ encases the effects of environmental scatterers.} Later, with~\eqref{eq: target_model}, we will develop the target detection framework.